swikars1/elysia-demo/README.md

-# Playing around with Elysia with Bun runtime
+# Playing around with Elysia docs and Bun.

 ## Development
 To start the development server run: